A Nonparametric Approach with Marginals for Modeling Consumer Choice: Introduction

 We show that the choice data $\bp_\cS = (p_{i,S}: i \in S, S \in \cS)$ given for a collection of assortments $\mathcal{S}$ is representable by MDM if and only if there exists a utility function $U: \mathcal{S} \rightarrow \mathbb{R}$ representing the preferences expressed across assortments in the choice data; in particular, the utility $U$ should exhibit a strict preference for an assortment $T$ over another assortment $S$ containing a common product $i$ if $p_{i,S} < p_{i,T},$ and exhibit indifference between $S$ and $T$ if $p_{i,S} = p_{i,T} \neq 0$ (see Theorem \ref{thm:feascon-mdm} for a precise statement).
 The existence of a utility function implies a rational preference relation (or a ranking) over assortments, and it allows us to make the following deductions regarding the tractability and representational power of MDM: \begin{itemize}[leftmargin=1.25em] \item The characterization in Theorem \ref{thm:feascon-mdm}, in terms of the existence of a ranking over assortments, lends itself to be verified with a linear program whose size is polynomial in the number of products and assortments.
 This is in contrast to RUM which requires the existence of a distribution over the $n!$ rankings possible for $n$ products.
 Thus, unlike RUM, verifying the consistency of given choice data with the MDM hypothesis can be accomplished in polynomial time.

-\item The collection of MDM representable choice probabilities possesses a non-zero measure when considered relative to the collection of all possible choice probabilities.
-Contrast this with parametric family alternatives with a fixed number of parameters such as multinomial logit or nested logit which have zero measure.
-Additionally, the characterization in Theorem 1 reveals that MDM and RUM do not subsume each other in terms of the choice probabilities they can represent. \end{itemize}
+\item The collection of MDM representable choice probabilities possesses a non-zero measure when considered relative to the collection of all possible choice probabilities, unlike models with a fixed number of parameters, such as MNL or nested logit, have zero measure (see Theorem \ref{thm:mdm_positive_measure}).
+Additionally, the characterization in Theorem 1 reveals that MDM and RUM do not subsume each other in terms of the choice probabilities they can represent (see Theorem \ref{thm:mdm-rum-relation}). \end{itemize}